RochaC/RTB-research/README.md

 ### Other Technique Tricks

+- **Cheng H T, Koc L, Harmsen J, et al. [Wide & Deep Learning for Recommender Systems[J]](https://arxiv.org/pdf/1606.07792.pdf).
+2016**

+  The paper have a detail explain the implimentation in Google Play.
+Use wide model to memorize data and deep model to generialize and using joint learning to learn the model.
+Google open source the code in tensorflow.

+  ​

 - **Steffen Rendle (2010): *[Factorization Machines](https://www.csie.ntu.edu.tw/~b97053/paper/Rendle2010FM.pdf)*, in Proceedings of the 10th IEEE International Conference on Data Mining (ICDM 2010), Sydney, Australia.**

   Factorization machine.
 Widely used in Information Retrieve field.
 It extend LR, take 2nd  cross-feature into consideration.
 The idea is simple.
 But very useful.